Sreyas-J/VR_Assignment1_SreyasJanamanchi_IMT2022554/README.md

 - part1/coins.jpeg: Its an example input.
 - part1/coins2.jpeg: Its an example input.
 - part1/part1.py: This is the python script for part1.
-- part2/in1/: It contains a set of inputs.
+- part2/in1/: It contains a set of inputs (3 images).
-- part2/in2/: It contains a set of inputs.
+- part2/in2/: It contains a set of inputs (4 images).
 - part2/out/: It contains images which display the matches and the final panaroma.
 - part2/part2.py: This is the python script for part2.
 - requirements.txt: Contains the packages available in the development conda environment.